Fatimah Lateef

-Fatimah binte Abdul Lateef (Jawi: فاطمه بنت عبداللتايف; born 16 March 1966) is a Singaporean doctor specializing in emergency medicine and a former politician.
+Fatimah binte Abdul Lateef (born 16 March 1966) is a Singaporean doctor specializing in emergency medicine and a former politician.
 A member of the governing People's Action Party (PAP), she was the Member of Parliament (MP) representing the Geylang Serai ward of Marine Parade Group Representation Constituency between 2006 and 2020.

 Education

 Fatimah had her early education at CHIJ Opera Estate (now CHIJ (Katong) Primary), CHIJ Katong Convent and Temasek Junior College.
 She then enrolled at the National University of Singapore, where she completed her Bachelor of Medicine and Bachelor of Surgery (MBBS) at the Faculty of Medicine.
 She subsequently obtained an FRCS (A&E) from the Royal Infirmary of Edinburgh as well as sub-specialisations in Emergency Cardiovascular and Neurovascular care and Prehospital care Medicine from the Medical College of Virginia and the University of Cincinnati.

 Career

 Fatimah is currently a senior consultant in the Department of Emergency Medicine at Singapore General Hospital.